trap-representation/Chlore/README.md

 ![Chlore logo](./chlore-logo.png)

-This is Chlore - a stack-oriented programming language that's made with a focus on simplicity and portability.
+This is Chlore - a stack-oriented programming language that's made with a focus on simplicity.

 A simple Hello World program written in a standard compliant implementation of Chlore[^1]: